Naturebright Sun Touch Plus: Overview

-For a fluorescent light therapy lamp, the Sun Touch Plus’ heat output is pretty tame.
-After 30 minutes, the lamp’s surface reached 125 degrees Fahrenheit, which is hot enough you should be careful when grabbing it but far cooler than about half the lights I tested.
+For a fluorescent light therapy lamp, the Sun Touch Plus’s heat output is pretty tame.
+After 30 minutes, the lamp’s surface reached 125 degrees Fahrenheit, which is hot enough you should be careful when grabbing it but far cooler than some light therapy lamps.

 When aimed at a wall from 16 inches away, it raised the wall’s surface temperature by 1.45 degrees.
 This is enough to feel the warmth but not enough to become uncomfortably hot after 30 minutes.

 The biggest safety concern is the lamp’s negative ion feature.
 It's unclear how it works, and the manual and manufacturer never explain it.
 Because it uses high voltage to supposedly create negative ions in the air, the electrical safety seems doubtful.

 Should you buy the Naturebright Sun Touch Plus?